monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 ## 1. Introduction

-Machine learning systems sometimes produce different outcomes for different groups of people.
-But seeing a difference does not automatically tell us whether the system is unfair - or what is causing the difference.
+Machine learning systems can sometimes produce different outcomes for different groups of people.
+However, observing a difference does not automatically mean that a system is unfair, nor does it explain why the difference occurs.

-Disparities can happen for many reasons.
-A model might directly use a protected attribute _(like gender)_, rely on variables that indirectly reflect it _(such as job type or part-time status)_, reflect patterns from historical inequality, or use legitimate risk factors.
-Without understanding the real cause, fairness fixes may only treat the symptoms instead of solving the problem.
+Disparities may arise for several reasons.
+A model might directly use a protected attribute (such as gender), rely on variables that indirectly reflect it (such as job type or part-time status), reflect historical inequalities in the data, or use legitimate risk factors related to the prediction task.
+Without understanding these mechanisms, fairness interventions may only address the symptoms instead of the root cause.

-The **Causal Fairness Toolkit provides a practical step-by-step method to help teams understand where unfairness comes from and how to address it properly**.
+The **Causal Fairness Toolkit** provides a practical, step-by-step approach to help teams identify and address the sources of unfairness in machine learning systems.
 It helps teams:

 - Map how protected attributes may influence predictions
-- Check whether a decision would change **if only a protected attribute were different, while everything else stayed the same**.
+- Test whether a decision would change **if only a protected attribute were different**
-- Separate legitimate prediction factors from discriminatory ones
+- Distinguish legitimate predictive factors from discriminatory ones
-- Choose the right place in the system to intervene
+- Identify appropriate intervention points in the system
-- Make thoughtful decisions even when information is incomplete
+- Make informed decisions even when causal information is incomplete

-Instead of applying simple statistical adjustments, this toolkit focuses on understanding the reasons behind disparities so that interventions are more precise, transparent, and effective.
+Rather than relying only on statistical adjustments, the toolkit focuses on understanding **why disparities occur**, enabling more precise, transparent, and effective fairness interventions.

 ### Why Causal Fairness Instead of Only Statistical Fairness?

-Traditional fairness metrics (such as equal approval rates across groups) measure outcome differences, but they do not explain why those differences exist.
+Traditional fairness metrics (for example, equal approval rates across groups) measure differences in outcomes but do not explain their causes.

-Two systems can show the same statistical disparity:
+Two systems can produce the same statistical disparity:
-- One due to legitimate risk differences
+- one due to legitimate differences in risk
-- One due to discriminatory mechanisms
+- one due to discriminatory mechanisms

-Statistical fairness cannot distinguish between these cases.
+Statistical metrics alone cannot distinguish between these situations.

-The Causal Fairness Toolkit focuses on identifying how protected attributes influence outcomes and whether those pathways are fair or unfair.
-This ensures interventions address root causes rather than masking disparities.
+The Causal Fairness Toolkit addresses this limitation by analyzing **how protected attributes influence outcomes through specific causal pathways**, helping teams identify whether those pathways are fair or unfair and ensuring interventions target the true source of bias.

 ## 2. Toolkit Overview